critocrito/sugarcube-website/content/docs/glossary.md

 ## plugin

-Functionality in Sugarcube is collected in a variety of plugins.
+Functionalities in Sugarcube are provided in a variety of plugins.
 Each plugin is responsible to provide one type of feature.
 Plugins are responsible to fetch data from different sources, transform them and export them again, e.g. by storing data in a database.
 Some plugins operate just on queries, e.g. to expand a path to a directory that is provided as a query into one query for every file that this directory contains.

 See the [list of available plugins](/plugins) for details on functionality provided.